jangsoori/therunup/README.md

 ///////////

 Fixes to do:
 Handle errors on forms better.
 Make UI adjusments.
 Add run with specific time.
-Possibility to add profile pic
+Possibility to add profile pic.